Amitsharma-28/NSW-Public-Sector-Workforce-Analysis-and-Strategic-Forecasting/README.md

 ## Tools & Skills Demonstrated

-- **Microsoft Excel** — PivotTables and PivotCharts, wide-to-long data reshaping, KPI and percentage-point-change formulas, linear extrapolation for trend forecasting
+- **Microsoft Excel** — data cleaning, wide-to-long reshaping of raw census data, PivotTables and PivotCharts, KPI and percentage-point-change formulas, linear extrapolation for trend forecasting
 - **Workforce/diversity analytics** — gender-disaggregated rate analysis at sector and cluster level
 - **Stakeholder communication** — one analysis, delivered in two audience-appropriate formats: a written discussion paper and a Steering Committee slide deck